Fractured Magic: Chapter Twenty-Five

 “I…” Gareth began, taken aback by Roman’s tone.
 It was unsettlingly close to desperate.
 “I’ll do my best.”

 Roman shrugged.
 “Then we’ll wait.
 Come with me.”
 He led Gareth around the courthouse to the field behind it, where wild taurel bloomed.
-Off in the distance, the ground sloped down toward the cliff's face, and nothing but blue horizon stretched beyond.
+Off in the distance, the ground sloped down toward the cliff’s face, then nothing but blue horizon stretched beyond.

 “Take off your jacket,” Roman ordered.